The Nilometer of Roda is considered the most important Nilometer from Islamic times, it was rebuilt by the Abbasid Caliph al-Mutawakkil.

 A new vegetable variety in 1865.
 The rat-tail radish in England.

-In the case of the newly introduced rat’s tail or snake radish, the eatable part of the plant is the seed vessel and not the root.
+Rat-tail or snake radish, the edible part of the plant is the seed vessel and not the root.

 Russian Enamel, Majolica, Paintings on Walls and Ceilings.

-Ornamental treasures.
-In Russia we find enamel ornaments on gold, silver and copper still as widely distributed and as highly esteemed as in former times when they first attained their reputation.
+In Russia we find enamel ornaments on gold, silver and copper still as widely distributed

 Women Mystics of the Dervish Orders.
 Female muslim Sufi saints.